Compare Popular Hyaluronic Acid Serums

 STRENGTH (PERCENTAGE %) or CONCENTRATION:

 The concentration of an ingredient in a serum is listed from highest to lowest on the ingredient list.
 If you see 100% pure hyaluronic serum on the label, it simply means that it is a 100% concentration of the one ingredient, hyaluronic acid.
 Then of course water - needed to make it a topical & preservative.
-Concentration is simply how some labs label their serums to distinguish the concentration and purity of hyaluronic acid in their serum, especially if they began decades ago.
+Concentration is simply how some labs label their serums to distinguish the concentration and purity of hyaluronic acid in their serum, especially if these skin care companies began decades ago.

 SOURCES of HYALURONIC ACID: